 "People are taking the time to invest in their homes more than ever, which means people are willing to host more than ever.
 In 2020, I think we’ll see dining rooms reflect this by incorporating as much seating as possible (larger tables, and chairs with slimmer silhouettes), as well as focusing on durability (because no one wants to be the host fussing over spills)." —Sarah Fultz, founder of Sarah Fultz Interiors

 "A trend within my friend group is hosting dinner parties at people's houses.
 I see a shift and people are going to restaurants less frequently in favor of partying at home.
-My point in this is that the dining room is becoming a room that actually gets used frequently, rather than only used for special occasions, like we saw in decades past." —Mary Patton, founder of Mary Patton Design
+My point in this is that the dining room is becoming a room that actually gets used frequently, rather than only used for special occasions, as we saw in decades past." —Mary Patton, founder of Mary Patton Design

 The Jack of All Trades